facebook pixel Skip to Main Content

 Note: Occasionally accidents will occur where individuals, including the accident victim, will assume no injury has occurred and that medical attention is not required.
 However, symptoms may become evident later, and an accident report (as applicable) should be filled out as soon as possible.

-Naloxone (Narcan) is a safe medication that can save someone’s life by reversing the effects of an opioid overdose.
-It only works on opioids, such as heroin, prescription painkillers and fentanyl, but it is safe to use even if opioids are not present.
-Narcan kits are carried by all Public Safety Officers and stored in locations that have an Automated External Defibrillator (AED).
+Naloxone, often referred to by the name-brand Narcan, is a safe medication that can save someone’s life by reversing the effects of an opioid overdose.
+It only works on opioids, such as heroin, prescription painkillers, and fentanyl, but it is safe to use even if opioids are not present.
+This means that the medication used in Narcan won't harm someone if they are overdosing on drugs other than opioids.

 If you suspect poisoning and the person has NOT stopped breathing, collapsed, or had seizure, contact the Regional Poison Control Center.